 Women in Engineering: Advocating for other women

-Editor’s note: Women in Engineering Day is June 23 and Denver Water is highlighting some of the outstanding women engineers that help deliver clean, safe water to 1.5 million people every day.
-Read more about the outstanding people who work at Denver Water
+Editor’s note: Women in Engineering Day was June 23 and Denver Water is highlighting some of the outstanding women engineers that help deliver clean, safe water to 1.5 million people every day.
+Read more about the outstanding people who work at Denver Water.

 Having previously worked as a consultant in the private sector, Ross brings a wide range of talents and training to her job overseeing Denver Water’s engineering standards.